harvester/ipxe-examples/vagrant-qcow2-harvester/README.md

 -   KVM (i.e. qemu-kvm), preferably the latest and greatest.
 This environment was tested with qemu-kvm 2.11.
 -   Host with at least 16 CPU, 64GB RAM, and 500GB free disk space.
+-   cloud-localds to package iso files for injecting cloud-init.

 Quick Start
 -----------